If you or a loved one has experienced suicide or if you have attempted suicide, seek help you are not alone!

 For instance, a life insurance policy only covers suicidal death; if it is purchased two to three years before the policyholder dies.
 In case the policyholder dies during this waiting period, the suicide contestability and clause of insurance policy expire.

 You need to know the exceptions to make the most of your suicide and burial life insurance.
-That means you can only reap the benefits of both suicide and burial life insurance if you know when your insurance policy covers suicide and how can you seek the help to keep you covered.
+That means you can only reap the benefits of both suicide and burial life insurance if you know when your insurance policy covers suicide and how can you seek help to keep you covered.

-When Does a Life Insurance Policy Cover Suicide?
+When Does a Life Insurance Policy Cover Suicide

+Does life insurance always payout?
 Generally, a life insurance policy covers suicide after its contestability provision and suicide clause expire.
 Once these suicidal clauses are ineffective to a life insurance policy, which is usually two to three years after you purchase the policy, it typically covers suicidal deaths.

 It is worth noting that the contestability clause is extended for the two years of the insurance policy for a reason.
 It allows the insurer to deny or contest the claim for many reasons.